 Dialogues of women with African American lineage who descend from American Indian, black, and white men and women that contributed to the American Revolution.

 These women have proven their ancestry by their membership in the Daughters of the American Revolution (DAR).
 Any woman 18 years or older may become a member of the DAR by proving direct lineal descent to a patriot who contributed to the Revolutionary War.

 This site is not an official National Society Daughters of the American Revolution (NSDAR) website, and the content contained herein does not necessarily represent the position of the NSDAR.
 The President General is the official spokesperson of NSDAR.

-Read about and hear oral histories from women of color who celebrate their ancestors' fight to achieve American Independence through membership in the Daughters of the American Revolution.
+Read about and hear oral histories from women of color and descendants of patriots of color who celebrate their ancestors' fight to achieve American Independence through membership in the Daughters of the American Revolution.
 Who are these women?
 Why did they join the DAR?
 What are their experiences as members of the society?

 Learn about their personal journeys to join the DAR and the contributions they are making as members.

 The Forgotten: The Middletown African Methodist Episcopal Cemetery, Middletown, MD

 When members of the Carrollton Manor Chapter of the Daughters of the American Revolution first decided to put together a book on a small African-American Cemetery in Middletown, they thought it would be an easy project and the book would be about 50 pages.